SRombauts/UEPlasticPlugin/README.md

 [![release](https://img.shields.io/github/release/PlasticSCM/UEPlasticPlugin.svg)](https://github.com/PlasticSCM/UEPlasticPlugin/releases)

-This is the **official [Unity Version Control (formerly Plastic SCM)](https://plasticscm.com/) plugin for Unreal Engine 4 & 5** (UE 4.11 to 4.27, and UE 5.0 to 5.2).
+This is the **official [Unity Version Control (formerly Plastic SCM)](https://plasticscm.com/) plugin for Unreal Engine 4 & 5** (UE 4.11 to 4.27, and UE 5.0 to 5.3).
-An old version 1.4.6+ has been integrated in Unreal Engine 4.24 and has been shipping with it since then.
+An old version 1.4.6+ was integrated in Unreal Engine 4.24 and has been shipping with it up to UE5.
-The most recent version 1.6.2 has been integrated in Github for the upcoming Unreal Engine 5.1 so it is eventually going to ship to everyone.
+More recent versions have been integrated in Unreal Engine 5.1 and above.
-But in the meantime, if you have a project of a certain size, chances are you need to upgrade manually to a version we provide from Github in order to benefit from all the performance improvements we have made since then.
+But in the meantime, if you have a project of a certain size, chances are you need to upgrade manually to a version we provide from Github in order to benefit from all the performance improvements, bugfixes and changes we have made since then.
-See the Status section below for more details.

 It is not intended to replace the [Unity Version Control Desktop Client](https://docs.plasticscm.com/gui/plastic-scm-version-control-gui-guide) or [command line interface "cm"](https://docs.plasticscm.com/cli/plastic-scm-version-control-cli-guide).